andr11111/relayer-starter-kit/README.md

 No, we intentionally created this starter kit without branding so that you, the entrepreneur, can conceive of and implement your own brand.

-We imagine there being many relayers -- each differentiated by the market they serve and the brand they build.
+We imagine there being many relayers &mdash; each differentiated by the market they serve and the brand they build.

 # Local Development